 Dr. Gregory Winn is a licensed acupuncturist in the state of Oregon.
-He earned his doctorate in acupuncture and Chinese herbal medicine from the Pacific College of Health and Science in San Diego, CA. His method of treatment combines Tung acupuncture (a style widely practiced in Taiwan) with traditional Chinese and auricular acupuncture.
-In addition to treating acute and chronic musculoskeletal and neuropathic pain as well as urological conditions, Gregory enjoys helping those with gastrointestinal illnesses, stress, and metabolic problems like diabetes, hypertension, and heart disease.
+He earned his Doctorate in Acupuncture and Chinese Herbal Medicine from the Pacific College of Health and Science in San Diego, CA. His method combines Tung-lineage acupuncture (a style widely practiced in Taiwan) with traditional Chinese acupuncture to provide comfortable, effective and lasting treatments.

 Gregory looks forward to working with you and being a part of your journey to better health.